AlexandrePsq/LePetitPrince/README.md

 - Chapters 23 to 25 --> run 8
 - Chapters 26 to 27 --> run 9

-This study includes:
+## Data acquisition ##

-- 40 fMRI in English
+- English Multiecho
-- 40 fMRI in French
-- 20 MEG in French
+- French Multiecho Siemens 3T
-each of 90 min long.
-Native English speaker were scanned at Cornell University on a Discovery MR750, GE Healthcare, 3T MRI scanner (for details, see Bhattasali et al., 2019).
-The functional images (repetition time=2s; resolution=3.5x3.5x3.5mm) were spatially normalised to the MNI–152 template using the AFNI packages, and processed using multi-echo independent components analysis (Kundu et al., 2012) .
-Naive French speaker were scanned at NeuroSpin on ????.
+- Chinese

 This huge dataset will be shared through neurovault.

 ## Methodology

 We abode by the following methodology:

-**For fMRI**:
+### For fMRI ###:

 Selection and implementation of different Language Models (GloVe, LSTM, BERT/CamemBERT, GPT-2).

 Analysis pipeline:

-Generation of deep-representations from the text (or audio) of "Le Petit Prince" thanks to the selected models.
+0. Generation of deep-representations from the text (or audio) of "Le Petit Prince" thanks to the selected models.
-Construction of a design-matrix by concatenation of the representations associated with the different models of interest.
+1. Construction of a design-matrix by concatenation of the representations associated with the different models of interest.
-Nested cross-validated Ridge-regression between our design-matrix and the fMRI data (transformed thanks to Nilearn).
+2. Nested cross-validated Ridge-regression between our design-matrix and the fMRI data (transformed thanks to Nilearn).

 The nested cross-validation (NCV) is composed of a main cross-validation (CV) over the R2 values, and for each split of the main cross-validation, another cross-validation is done to determined the regularization (hyperparameter) of the ridge-regression.
 If needed (and before the regression), a compression of the representations is done during the CV.
 We then concatenate the dataframe of compressed representations with an onset file and convolve the newly constructed dataframe with an 'hrf' kernel to get the regressors that will be aligned to the fMRI data thanks to the regression.

-**For MEG**:

-(Not done yet)
+### For MEG ###:

+**TODO**

 ## Data architecture

-Due to the high amount of data and analysis, this project data-code-derivatives recquire to be organized in a intuitively way.

-Here you have a glance at the overall architecture:
+The files are organized in the following overall folder structure:

 <pre>
+ ---
 ├── <b>paradigm</b> <i>(experiences information, stimuli)</i>
 ├── <b>oldstuff</b> <i>(oldscripts, personnal data/code, ...)</i>
 ├── <b>code</b> <i>(all the code of all the analysis)</i>